Frequently Asked Questions

 Q: How can I get involved in CAOT-BC activities?

 A: There are many ways that you can become involved in CAOT-BC.
-There are a variety of groups that you can become a part of, for example, the Advisory Committee or one of the many special interest groups that meet regularly by teleconference.
+There are a variety of groups that you can become a part of, for example, the Advisory Committee or one of the many special interest groups and practice networks that meet regularly by teleconference.
 Please contact CAOT-BC to discuss your interest areas further.

 Q: I have a professional issue, how can CAOT-BC help?